 2. The role of pharmacists in Canada’s healthcare system

-Pharmacists have been an integral part of Canada’s healthcare system for many years.
+Pharmacists have been integral to Canada’s healthcare system for many years.
 They play an important role in helping to ensure that patients receive the best possible care.
-In addition to dispensing medications, pharmacists also provide counselling to patients, and offer advice on how to take medications correctly.
+In addition to dispensing medications, pharmacists also counsel patients and offer advice on how to take medications correctly.
 They can also provide information on potential interactions between different medications.
 They also work closely with other healthcare professionals, such as doctors and nurses, to ensure that patients receive the best possible healthcare.

-Pharmacists in Calgary and Alberta in general have an important role that keep increasing in importance over time.
-Alberta pharmacists have more prescribing authority than pharmacists in other Canadian provinces, and can manage and adapt schedule 1 drugs (upon getting their APA or authorized prescription authority) according to specific guidelines.
-They can also administer any drug by injection (if they got their injection certificate), and order and interpret lab tests.
+Pharmacists in Calgary and Alberta in general have an important role that keeps increasing in importance over time.
+Alberta pharmacists have more prescribing authority than pharmacists in other Canadian provinces and can manage and adapt schedule 1 drugs (upon getting their APA or authorized prescription authority) according to specific guidelines.
+They can also administer any drug by injection (if they got their injection certificate) and order and interpret lab tests.